adilbaig/ubjsond/README.markdown

 	writeln(person); //{Name:"Adil", "Age":29, Score:99.15, Skills:["D", "Python", "Javascript", "C"]}

 	//What's my name?
-	Element name = candidates["Name"];
+	Element name = person["Name"];
     writeln("Name : ", name); // "Name : Adil"

-Append an object's attribute
+Modify an object's attribute

-	candidates["Name"] = "Batman"; // Assign any value that can be converted to an Element writeln("Name : ", candidates["Name"]); // "Name : Batman"
+	person["Name"] = "Batman"; // Assign any value that can be converted to an Element.
+Doesn't have to be a string writeln("Name : ", person["Name"]); // "Name : Batman"

 And convert your Element to ubjson

-	immutable(ubyte)[] ubjson = element.bytes(); //And finally, convert it to ubjson format
+	immutable(ubyte)[] ubjson = person.bytes(); //And finally, convert it to ubjson format

 See [example.d](https://github.com/adilbaig/ubjsond/blob/master/src/example.d) for more detailed samples.

-To run the examples.
+To run the examples :

 	make main